welkineins/programming-list/javascript-list.md

 ### Visualization
 - [p5.js](http://p5js.org/) - p5.js is a JavaScript library that starts with the original goal of Processing.
 - [TURF](http://turfjs.org/) - Advanced geospatial analysis for browsers and node
+- [odyssey.js](https://github.com/CartoDB/odyssey.js) - The odyssey.js library is being developed to help journalists, bloggers, and other people on the web publish stories that combine narratives with maps and map interactions.
+The library is open source and freely available to use in your projects.
+It is initially being built to work with most modern browsers.

 ### Testing
 - [PhantomJS](http://phantomjs.org/) - PhantomJS is a headless WebKit scriptable with a JavaScript API.
 It has fast and native support for various web standards: DOM handling, CSS selector, JSON, Canvas, and SVG.